 Yan Sun1,2, Quentin Jallerat1, John M. Szymanski1 and Adam W. Feinberg1,3

+SUPPLEMENTARY TEXT AND FIGURES

 SUPPLEMENTARY NOTE

 Current Soft Lithographic Methods for Patterning ECM Proteins on Surfaces

 A range of soft lithography techniques have been developed for controlling cell adhesion, structure and function on 2D biomaterial surfaces1-8.
 In particular, microcontact printing (μCP) has been used extensively to achieve accurate and reproducible chemical patterning9-11 and to control the transfer of biomolecules such as DNA12 and the ECM proteins FN and laminin13 to a range of substrates.